The Election Of 2016 Is Nowhere Near Over, And Still Pulling Americans Apart

 Latest Republican Immigration Bill Fails To Win Approval In The House

 The bill had the strong backing of Speaker Paul Ryan and other House leaders.
-It was endorsed by President Trump, who put out an 11th hour plea for support.
-But fewer than half the Republicans in the House voted for it, an even more ignominious defeat than was dealt to a yet more conservative bill a week ago.
-Ryan is leaving the House this year, but the collapse of his efforts on immigration confirmed his lame duck status.
+It was endorsed by President Trump, who put out an eleventh-hour plea for support.
+But fewer than half the Republicans in the House voted for it — an even more ignominious defeat than was dealt to a yet more conservative bill a week ago.
+Ryan is leaving the House this year, but the collapse of his efforts on immigration confirmed his lame-duck status.

-On the same day, a key panel within the Democratic National Committee voted to restrict the power of so-called "super delegates."
-These are voting delegates at the presidential nominating convention who hold that privilege as elected officials or party officers.
-It's been a pillar of establishment power in the system since the 1970s, and it was bitterly resented by supporters of frustrated candidate Bernie Sanders in 2016.
+On the same day, a key panel within the Democratic National Committee voted to restrict the power of superdelegates — voting delegates at the presidential nominating convention who hold that privilege as elected officials or party officers.
+It's been a pillar of establishment power in the system since the 1970s and was bitterly resented by supporters of frustrated candidate Bernie Sanders in 2016.

 Both the House and DNC were voting as the news media were parsing and picking over the primary votes tallied the night before in eight states.
 From New York to South Carolina to Colorado, the big winners among Democrats were generally champions of the party's progressive left and its most loyal identity groups — including African-Americans, Hispanics and gays.